ha-ccoon/today-i-learned/thinkpython2/glossary.md

 - **iteration**: repeated execution of a set of statements using either a recursive function call or a loop.
 - **algorithm**: a general process for solving a category of problems.

+### ch8.
+Strings

+- **sequence**: an ordered collection of values where each value is identified by an integer index.
+- **item**: one of the values in a sequence.
+- **index**: an integer value used to select an item in a sequence, such as character in a string.
+In Python, indices start from 0.
+- **slice**: a part of a string specified by a range of indices.
+- **immutable**: the property of a sequence whose items cannot be changed.
+- **traverse**: to iterate through the items in a sequence, performing a similar operation on each.
+- **search**: a pattern of traversal that stops when it finds what it is looking for.
+- **counter**: a variable used to count something, usually initialized to zero and then incremented.
+- **invocation**: a statement that calls a method.